Updated: Jun 9

 Using hydrogen peroxide in a mouthwash too frequently, for too long, or in too high a concentration can be harmful, especially if swallowed.
 You should also be aware that “food grade” hydrogen peroxide is kind of a misnomer.
 With a concentration of 35%, it could lead to significant gastrointestinal problems if swallowed.

 Even in the common 3% first-aid concentration, hydrogen peroxide can be irritating to the lungs, eyes, and mucous membranes.
 A 2016 medical report even details a case of chemical colitis and gastritis after repeated hydrogen peroxide rinsing in a dentist’s office.

-A lot of other DIY natural mouthwashes contain essential oils.
+A lot of other DIY natural mouthwashes contain essential oils, such as tea tree.
 While these are widely used and promoted, there isn’t a lot of regulation over this industry.
 Their safety — especially for something you’re putting in your mouth every day — depends on a lot of different factors.
 The dilution has to be right, and even makers of essential oils warn against internal use, especially for children and pregnant women.